ASEAN-Build-The-Earth/ASEAN-Docs/docs.builder-guide/builder-guide.md

 title: Introduction to Builder Guide
 id: builder-guide
 ---
-:::info Coming Soon:
+:::info BOB:
-In-game Builder's Guide
+In-game Builder's Guide has been testing right now, go to `/server plot` and go to Bob for the guide
 :::

 The builder guide will cover things like building in BTE and Worldedit.